Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Enumerative problems and tropical invariants

 Concretely, the presence of superabundant loops makes appear reducible curves that would not appear otherwise.
 It is possible to make them into irreducible tropical curves as follows.
 Choose a parametrization of the reducible tropical curve by a disconnected graph.
-The superabundant loop now corresponds to a circle.
+Each superabundant loop now corresponds to a circle.
 Choose an intersection point between the superabundant loop and the rest of the curve.
 Then, add an edge between the circle and the corresponding point on some other component of the parametrizing graph.
+The curve is irreducible but has a contracted edge.
 It is now possible to deform the curve when changing the gluing parameter $\alpha$.
 The deformation appears on Figure \ref{figure deforming superabundant loop}.
 The number of possibilities of deformations is exactly described by floor multiplicities. \end{rem}